awsdocs/amazon-connect-admin-guide/doc_source/contact-flow-default.md

-# Default contact flows<a name="contact-flow-default"></a>
+# Default flows<a name="contact-flow-default"></a>

-Amazon Connect includes a set of default contact flows that have already been published\.
+Amazon Connect includes a set of default flows that have already been published\.
 It uses them to power your contact center\.

-For example, say you create a contact flow that includes putting the customer on hold, but you don't create a prompt for it\.
-The default contact flow, **Default agent hold**, will be played automatically\.
+For example, say you create a flow that includes putting the customer on hold, but you don't create a prompt for it\.
+The default flow, **Default agent hold**, will be played automatically\.
 This is a way to help you get started with your call center quickly\.

 **Tip**
-If you want to change the behavior of a default contact flow, we recommend creating a new customized flow based on the default\.
-Then call the new flow intentionally in your contact flows rather than defaulting to it\.
-This gives you better control over how your contact flows work\.
+If you want to change the behavior of a default flow, we recommend creating a new customized flow based on the default\.
+Then call the new flow intentionally in your flows rather than defaulting to it\.
+This gives you better control over how your flows work\.

-To see the list of default flows in the Amazon Connect console, go to **Routing**, **Contact Flows**\.
+To see the list of default flows in the Amazon Connect console, go to **Routing**, **Flows**\.
 They all start with **Default** in their name\.

 **Topics**
 + [Change a default contact flow](change-default-contact-flow.md)